Royal couple leave Windsor after wedding

 Royal wedding 2018: Couple leave Windsor after wedding

-The newly married Duke and Duchess of Sussex have left Windsor Castle as the royal celebrations come to a close.
+The newly married Duke and Duchess of Sussex have left Windsor Castle as the weekend's royal wedding celebrations come to a close.

-The couple stayed at the castle on Saturday after a party with 200 of their friends and family, hosted by Prince Charles.
+The couple stayed at the castle on Saturday after an evening reception with 200 of their friends and family, hosted by Prince Charles.

 Details of Prince Harry and Meghan's honeymoon have yet to be confirmed.

-But their first official engagement as a married couple will be celebrating Prince Charles's 70th birthday at Buckingham Palace on Tuesday.
+But their first official engagement as a married couple will be a garden party at Buckingham Palace on Tuesday.

 - Five moments from the royal wedding